Sid-arthh/AutomationViaPythonAdvance/README.md

 ### The script provides the following functionalities:
 Resource Scaling: It automatically checks if the resource enable flag is set to True.
 If enabled, the script dynamically creates and adds the specified resource during deployment.

+### NOTE
+#### Client file that is ( parameter.yml ) format

+    template: 'ec2'
+    description: 'Deploy ec2'
+    ec2:
+      Type: AWS::EC2::Instance
+      ImageId: ami-053b0d53c279acc90
+      InstanceType: t2.micro
+      TagValue: TestInstance
+    securityGroup:
+      Type: AWS::EC2::SecurityGroup
+      GroupDescription: Allow TCP traffic
+      Port: 0

+    ALB:
+      Type: 'AWS::ElasticLoadBalancingV2::ListenerRule'
+      TargetGroupType: 'forward'

+    s3:
+      Type: 'AWS::S3::Bucket'
+      deletionPolicy: Retain
+      bucketName: my-test-bucket

+    ALBEnabled: 'true'
+    s3Enabled: 'true'

+1. The yml file must contain the a key "template" with the name of base resource that you want to deploy.

+        template : 'Name of the resource'

+2. The Resources Key Name in Yml file should be used as Prefix for Enabled key

+               For ALB, enable key should be
+               ALBEnabled
+               For s3, Enable key should be
+               s3Enabled

 ### Getting Started
 To get started with the script, follow these steps: